Academic Membership: Supporting the Development of Future Healthcare Leaders

 Contact Michelle Garrison, CPXP, Senior Director, Membership, at 866-488-2379 X700 or

 firstname.lastname@example.org to learn more about Academic Membership.

-The Beryl Institute is the global community of practice that builds the capacity of organizations to deliver exceptional healthcare experiences and develops individuals to drive experience excellence.
+The Beryl Institute is a global community that builds the capacity of organizations to elevate the human experience in healthcare and develops individuals who impact experience excellence.
 We define patient experience as the sum of all interactions, shaped by an organization's culture, that influence patient perceptions across the continuum of care.